 Sink into a bowl of pure comfort with this White Chicken Chili recipe.
 It uses up leftover chicken or turkey in a bowl of pure slow-simmered comfort.

 Bring on the sleet and snow.
 It’s time to bust out the Dutch oven and brazier and get back into making slow-simmered hearty food for the soul.
 This white chicken chili is a perfect football recipe.
 It can be made ahead of time and uses leftover chicken or turkey in a smooth and peppery pot of goodness.

-Chili, in general, is one of those recipes that I only crave when the nights are long and we are full into sweater season.
+Chili, in general, is one of those recipes that I only crave when the nights are long.
+We are talking full into sweater season.
 A hearty and simple meal, but when done right, filled with layers of flavors.
-The longer it simmers, and the components mingle over the low heat, the more robust the flavors become.
+The longer it simmers, and the components mingle over low heat, the more robust the flavors become.

 White chili isn’t my go to, as I often find it lacking in those layers that make me enjoy a more traditional red chili.
-But this white chicken chili recipe, with its pureed base for thickening, along with the roasted ancho pepper to add smokiness, can stand up to any championship red chili.
+But this white chicken chili recipe stands tall.
+With its pureed base for thickening, along with roasted ancho pepper for smokiness, it stands up to any championship red chili.

 So, red or white?